Emergence of long-range correlations and thermal spectra in forced turbulence: A solvable model of passive momentum diffusion

-As we show in figure~\ref{fig:k2k4}, these predictions hold up reasonably well in our numerical simulations of Navier-Stokes turbulence, as do the corresponding scalings for linear momentum.
-For the $b=4$ case, panel~(a) shows that a finite-band $k^2$ spectrum develops over a wavenumber interval that widens over time, in close agreement with~\eqref{kc_passive} and~\eqref{general_tgg} [panel~(a) is the same as figure~\ref{fig:k2schematic}, and is presented again here to facilitate comparison].
-Panel~(b) shows the corresponding development of $\langle \bP^2_V \rangle \propto R^3$, although the split-power-law structure in $\langle \bP^2_V \rangle$, between $\propto R^2$ and $\propto R^3$, is somewhat less pronounced than in the spectrum.
-For $b=2$, panel~(c) shows that the saturation spectrum is somewhat steeper than $k^0$, instead appearing closer to $k^{1/2}$.
-Likewise, the decrease in $k_c$ with time is somewhat faster than~\eqref{kc_passive} predicts: the inset to panel~(c) indicates $k_c \propto t^{-2/3}$, which is consistent with $\mcE(k)$ growing as $k^2 t$ before saturating with $\mcE(k)\propto k^{1/2}$.
-It is plausible that this $k^{1/2}$ spectrum is a consequence of the scale separation between the forcing scale and the scale of the simulation box being insufficient to observe the true $k^0$ large-scale asymptotic: when $b=2$, unlike when $b=4$,~\eqref{general_tgg} only reduces to the asymptotic behaviour $\mcE(k)\propto k^{b-2}$ when If the right-hand side of~\eqref{transition_to_asymptotic} happened to be a moderately small number, then the $k^0$ and $k^2$ terms in~\eqref{general_tgg} would be comparable over a range of $k\lesssim k_f$, giving the appearance of a steeper spectrum than $k^0$.
+For $b=2$, panel~(c) shows that the saturated spectrum is somewhat steeper than $k^0$, though still shallower than $k^2$.
+Likewise, the decrease in $k_c$ with time is somewhat faster than~\eqref{kc_passive} predicts, as is shown by the inset to panel~(c).
+It is plausible that these effects are a consequence of the scale separation between the forcing scale and the scale of the simulation box being insufficient to observe the true $k^0$ large-scale asymptotic: when $b=2$, unlike when $b=4$,~\eqref{general_tgg} only reduces to the asymptotic behaviour $\mcE(k)\propto k^{b-2}$ when If the right-hand side of~\eqref{transition_to_asymptotic} happened to be a moderately small number, then the $k^0$ and $k^2$ terms in~\eqref{general_tgg} would be comparable over a range of $k\lesssim k_f$, giving the appearance of a steeper spectrum than $k^0$.
 To illustrate this possibility, we show in panel~(c) of figure~\ref{fig:k2k4} a numerical fit of the function ${(A k^2/k_p^2 + B)\exp(-C k^2)}$, where $k_p=80$ is the peak forcing wavenumber, and $A$, $B$, $C$ are fitting parameters, to the final data curve.
 The result reproduces the data well with $A/B \simeq 20$.
 Alternatively, the discrepancy with the prediction of the passive-velocity model might be a result of the neglected effect of advection by large-scale modes, which do possess a significant proportion of the total energy for a close-to-flat spectrum.
-Panel~(d) shows that $\langle \bP^2_V \rangle$ follows a scaling close to~$R^{9/2}$ at late times, which is consistent with a $k^{1/2}$ spectrum at large scales, according to~\eqref{P2_asymptotic2}.
+As a result, closure schemes such as the popular EDQNM model may be better at capturing this effect than the passive-vector model --- see the discussion at the end of Section~\ref{sec:narrow_band}.
+Panel~(d) shows that $\langle \bP^2_V \rangle$ follows a scaling reasonably close to~$R^{5}$ at late times, which is consistent with a $k^{0}$ spectrum at large scales, according to~\eqref{P2_asymptotic2}.
 We note that, for a forcing with $b=2$, running the simulation to later times than those shown in figure~\ref{fig:k2k4} tends to produce a build-up of energy in the largest-scale modes, making the large-scale asymptotic difficult to measure; a similar effect was found in some of the simulations of \cite{AlexakisBrachet19}.
 Here, we ended our runs before this effect became significant.